Healthy Food Access Tools

 Getting started with food access work?
 You've come to the right place!

-- Looking for data to identify areas of need?
+- Identify areas of need.
 Visit our Regional Food Access Profile page.

-- Looking for strategies to address health disparities and improve healthy food access?
+- Address health disparities and improve healthy food access.
 Take a look at our training opportunities, programs, and workshops below.

-- Looking for resources to support local food systems in rural communities?
+- Find resources to support local food systems in rural communities.
 Visit the Community and Local Food Resources website.